-For at least 10 years, the world has increasingly emphasized on advanced, digital technologies which bring with them limitless comfort and makes what was impossible to transact in seconds previously become real now.
+For at least 10 years, the world has increasingly emphasized advanced, digital technologies that bring with them limitless comfort and make what was impossible to transact in seconds previously become real now.
 The increasing dependence on technologies allows everything to be just a click away.

 No wonder someone can busy themselves talking on the phone using their left hand and making a business slide using their right hand – all while on a flight to their next business conference.
 Today, the value of a person lies at how many jobs they can juggle in unison.
-Multitasking has mistakenly become a requirement to size someone up for a job, or a golden standard to judge their value and effectiveness against.
+Multitasking has mistakenly become a requirement to size someone up for, or a golden standard to judge their value and effectiveness against, a job.
 The people who spend a lot of time on one thing are not rewarded.

 In this article, we’ll look deeper into multitasking, examine multitasking from multiple different perspectives (i.e. neuroscientists and psychologists, Agile founders, and Axon Active experts), and see what we can do to contribute to a better organizational culture in software development.

 JULY 11, 2019 | Reading time: 12.5 mins

 In the past (blue half), people could concentrate better than they do nowadays (green half).

 Reproduced from Yang Liu’s Today meets Yesterday (2016)

 “Multitasking makes you stupid”

 It is a fact that those who multitask have to pay the price: their ability to focus and prioritize what matters most – at work and in their home life.
 So much so that in the book Scrum: The Art Of Doing Twice The Work In Half The Time, Jeff Sutherland has infamously said “Multitasking makes you stupid”.

 In fact, what he says is a wakeup call for software developers, especially those practicing Agile, to go against the trend so ingrained in today’s business conduct.